-Of the claims being made for the rodenticides discussed in this document, the following rodent types have been considered to be of significance to public health: Norway rats, roof rats, house mice, Peromyscus spp. mice (except for endangered subspecies), ground squirrels (Spermophilus spp.), and prairie dogs (Cynomys spp., except for the endangered Utah prairie dog, C. parvidens).

-Applicable efficacy data must be submitted or cited to support claims for controlling these species, which are considered to be of public health significance.
+Of the claims being made for the rodenticides discussed in this document, the following rodent types have been considered to be of significance to public health: Norway rats, roof rats, house mice, deer or white footed mice (Peromyscus spp., except for endangered subspecies), ground squirrels (Spermophilus spp.), and prairie dogs (Cynomys spp., except for the endangered Utah prairie dog, C. parvidens).
+Applicable efficacy data must be submitted or cited to support claims for controlling these species.
 Distinctions are not drawn between urban and rural, domestic and industrial, or structural and agricultural use sites because rodent-vectored diseases may be spread to humans in any of these locations.
 There is a public health aspect to virtually all efforts to control these species.